DigiDuncan/CSB2023/styleguide.md

 * Backgrounds should be opaque PNGs of resolution 1920x1080.
 * Characters should be transparent PNGs of variable width, and look good next to CS.

+## Sound

+* Music should be at least -15Db or lower in the game.
+* Use mp3 for the music format.